pingnak/AIRvsCocos/readme.md

 intermediate, half baked stuff in the depends folder, if you stop it, or your web connection gets dropped.

-The setup script will generate an 'environment' script to run once, from your shell, whenever you start to work on a project.
-While I *could* modify the computer's environment with all of this, you are as likely to have many projects in different states of development/support as I am.
-So you might want to keep all of these versions of SDK separate, and archived separately, so you can consistently go back into a project and make bug fixes or add features, later on.
-In Windows, you can right-click on a batch file, and make a 'shortcut', where you can configure the window size/color/font/etc. for building.
-Many IDEs and programmer's editors accomodate this pattern, as well.
+The setup script will generate a configuration for ANT, and a 'configure' script, to run from your shell.
+The script is just there to be 'handy'.
+Use 'source configure.sh', to load that configuration into BASH, or the like, or invoke 'cnfigure.bat', for Windows CMD shell.
+You don't need to do anything with it, to use the ant build.xml in either subdirectory.

 At the end of the script, it will  launch the 'android' tool, to pick out other bits of the Android SDK, for the Cocos2D side of things, and review what you got,